 Intensive Case Management Team

-The DTES Intensive Case Management teams are part of Vancouver Coastal Health’s outreach service model.
+The DTES Intensive Case Management (ICM) teams are part of Vancouver Coastal Health’s outreach service model.
 These multidisciplinary teams offer health services and support to people living in the Downtown Eastside who may not have a fixed address or have difficulty accessing existing services due to a variety of health-related reasons including unstable psychosocial issues.

 The teams will serve clients with complex care needs who frequently use Emergency Departments and In-patient Services at hospitals.
 The Intensive Case Management teams will meet clients where they are at, and support shelters and housing providers to assist individuals with physical and/or mental health issues.
 The teams will be comprised of social workers, nurses, nurse practitioners, and health care workers with access to other clinical resources as required.